Kickstart to academic life: Information management and publication process for social scientists

 The course is not a course in methodology or theory of science.
 It is, instead, a course in the practicalities of research that lie outside of scientific methods but nevertheless structure the work of producing a PhD thesis.
 The course combines an introduction to the process of managing one’s need of information as a PhD student and an introduction to the process of managing the publication of one’s results.

-Concerning the process of information management, the course introduces the PhD student to structured information searches combined with the use of reference management software (e.g. Endnote).
-It also introduces evaluations and bibliometric tools, describing the rationale and roles of these tools in the publication process.
+Concerning the process of information management, the course introduces the PhD student to systematic literature searches combined with the use of reference management software (e.g. Endnote).
+Open Data, in the sense of open access to publications as well as to research data, will be introduced and discussed.
+The course also introduces evaluations and bibliometric tools, describing the rationale and roles of these tools in the publication process.

 The course is meant to be taken early in the program of PhD studies, preferably no later than the first year.